 As someone who has been in the game for a while now — we opened our first co-working space in 2010 — I have seen the change firsthand.

 Each year, we survey our members to find out how we’re doing — and how they’re doing.
 This year’s survey came back with a clear message about the health of the co-working community.
 In short, shared office spaces are proving to be economic engines that produce prosperity for owners, employees and service providers alike.
 Below are some recent findings that shatter the perceptions of co-working spaces.

 More and more, co-working is becoming group-oriented.
 It is a common misperception that co-working spaces are filled with solo entrepreneurs desperate for some social interaction.
 Our most recent member survey demonstrated that this is definitely not the case.
 Of those surveyed:

-Related: Tour This Upscale Coworking Space That Strives to Energize and Inspire Its Members
+Related: Tour This Upscale in sharing office space That Strives to Energize and Inspire Its Members

 Co-workers are thriving and hiring.

-Another co-working myth is that co-working members are small operations who intend to stay that way.
+Another co-working myth having a small shared office who intend to stay that way.
 Reality?
 Co-working spaces act as accelerators for business growth.
 The constant interaction with outside companies allows for natural networking opportunities, helping businesses find new clients, customers, talent and collaboration opportunities that fast-track growth.
 Out of our survey respondents, roughly 3/4 of employers and 1/3 of individuals expect to add new employees in 2018.

 40 percent hope to procure 1 to 2 individuals